georgejecook/rokuSceneGraphXSD/README.md

 # Overview

-Here you'll find an updated version of Roku SceneGraph's xsd, because the [published one](https://devtools.web.roku.com/schema/RokuSceneGraph.xsd] is out of date
+~~Here you'll find an updated version of Roku SceneGraph's xsd, because the [published one](https://devtools.web.roku.com/schema/RokuSceneGraph.xsd] is out of date~~

-## This project should not even exist: Please ask Roku to update their XSD
+## ~~This project should not even exist: Please ask Roku to update their XSD~~

-It's a shame they don't keep it up to date as it means those of us working hard to make developer tools can't serve you as well as we'd like.
+~~It's a shame they don't keep it up to date as it means those of us working hard to make developer tools can't serve you as well as we'd like. ~~

-Email them and let them know that this is a priority for you: this repo should not be necessary [developer@roku.com](mailto:developer@roku.com)
+~~

+This repo existed to work around there being no official XSD for scenegraph.
+2 things have changed.

+1. Roku now support an official xsd.
+Thanks roku!
+2. Sam Heavner made a wonderful npm module that can generate custom xsds for you.

 # Suggested use

-Here's one unobtrusive workaround I've figured out, which works for me:

- - Fork this repo (so you can submit pull requests for any fixes you make), and clone to your machine
  - Install redhat xml [plugin](https://developers.redhat.com/blog/2018/12/04/xml-language-server-vscode-extension/) (if you haven't already)
  - make sure you have java home set, in your settings. e.g. in settings.json, you should have: